What’s a good exercise to burn fat?

 How often should you work out?
 For how long?
 At what intensity?

-“This is an interesting analysis that poses the age-old question: ‘How do we get the most bang for our buck during workouts?’” says Kelly Schneider, a physical therapist specializing in sports health at Aurora Health Care.
+“This is an interesting analysis that poses the age-old question: ‘How do we get the most bang for our buck during workouts?,’” says Kelly Schneider, director of Rehabilitation Services at Aurora Health Care.
 “This study will tell you that both longer bouts of moderate-intensity exercise and shorter bouts of higher-intensity exercise provide positive health benefits, but potentially HIIT does this to a greater extent when it comes to fat loss.”